 Opening Hours of the Estate and Palace of Versailles

 - The Château de Versailles Palace is open Tuesday to Sunday from 9 am.
-Last admission to the palace is at 5 pm during the low season and 6 pm during the high season.
+The last admission to the palace is at 5 pm during the low season and 6 pm during the high season.

 - The Gardens at Versailles are open every day from 8 am to 6 pm during the low season and 8:30 pm during the high season.